thestanchion/thestanchion.github.io/about.md

 ### What you sayin?

 The Stanchion is open to contributions from any football fan, on any topic, for any reason.
-Longform pieces, top 5s, match analysis, reasons why you love the game, your favourite kit - if you want to write about it, [get in touch](https://www.twitter.com/the_stanchion "The Stanchion on Twitter") on Twitter.
+Longform pieces, top fives, match analysis, reasons why you love the game, your favourite kit - if you want to write about it, [get in touch](https://www.twitter.com/the_stanchion "The Stanchion on Twitter") on Twitter.